bpenglase/krbprint/README.md

 This will always remove any entries that need username and password auth, and replace it with negotiation auth (Kerberos).
 At the current time, this script does not allow these options to be mixed.
 If you need both, do not use this script.
+Only tested on 10.7.4, should work on 10.6.8 (not before .8, as Kerberos auth was not working then).
+Untested on 10.8.0 at the current time.